Associate’s Degrees in Criminal Justice in South Dakota

 Professionals in the past have struggled to fully meet the standards of all of these agencies without interfering with anyone's rights, presenting an opportunity for those interested in tribal justice to pursue different career paths.
 A South Dakota criminal justice Associate's degree may give you insight into this state's needs in policing, corrections, and other areas.

 A significant area of need in South Dakota is its correctional facilities.
-A national report looked at each state's criminal justice spending and found that South Dakota's corrections budget has increased more than five times faster than its education budget (Politic365, 2016).
+A national report looked at each state's criminal justice spending and found that South Dakota's corrections budget has increased more than five times faster than its education budget (US Department of Education, 2016).

 Explore various career options and training paths by contacting South Dakota criminal justice schools.